Lu-Wang-Delft/Harmonic-Emission-Estimation-Tool-for-EV-chargers/README.md

 </p>

 ### Parameter estimation when design specifications are unknown
-It is common that the operator of the FCS does not know the design specifications of the
+It is common that the operator of the FCS does not know the design specifications of the DC fast chargers.
+In this case, with the measured charger's impedance at certain charging power （e.g., 0kW）and different frequencies, the design specifications can be estimated.
+Then, the DC charger's impedance at different power can be calculated.

+Below, it shows the estimation results in a case study.
+More details can be found in the notebook *Parameter Estimation.ipynb*
 <p align="center">
   <img src="./READMEimg/ParameterEstimationResults.png" alt="Scenarios Tree" width="100%" href="#"/>
 </p>